Поиск по заголовкам произведений

 Сайт: http://dostoevskiy-lit.ru Размер: 10кб.

-Часть текста: day, in such a place, the investigating lawyer of such-and-such a district court, having examined so-and-so (to wit, Mitya) accused of this and of that (all the charges were carefully written out) and having considered that the accused, not pleading guilty to the charges made against him, had brought forward nothing in his defence, while the witnesses, so-and-so, and so-and-so, and the circumstances such-and-such testify against him, acting in accordance with such-and-such articles of the Statute Book, and so on, has ruled, that, in order to preclude so-and-so (Mitya) from all means of evading pursuit and judgment, he be detained in such-and-such a prison, which he hereby notifies to the accused and communicates a copy of this same "Committal" to the deputy prosecutor, and so on, and so on.
+Часть текста: Part III.
+Book IX.
+The Preliminary Investigation.
+Chapter 9.They Carry Mitya Away Chapter 9 They Carry Mitya Away WHEN the protocol had been signed, Nikolay Parfenovitch turned solemnly to the prisoner and read him the "Committal," setting forth, that in such a year, on such a day, in such a place, the investigating lawyer of such-and-such a district court, having examined so-and-so (to wit, Mitya) accused of this and of that (all the charges were carefully written out) and having considered that the accused, not pleading guilty to the charges made against him, had brought forward nothing in his defence, while the witnesses, so-and-so, and so-and-so, and the circumstances such-and-such testify against him, acting in accordance with such-and-such articles of the Statute Book, and so on, has ruled, that, in order to preclude so-and-so (Mitya) from all means of evading pursuit and judgment, he be detained in such-and-such a prison, which he hereby notifies to the accused and communicates a copy of this same "Committal" to the deputy prosecutor, and so on, and so on.
 In brief, Mitya was informed that he was, from that moment, a prisoner, and that he would be driven at once to the town, and there shut up in a very unpleasant place.
 Mitya listened attentively, and only shrugged his shoulders.
 "Well, gentlemen, I don't blame you.
 I'm ready....
 I understand that there's nothing else for you to do."
-Nikolay Parfenovitch informed him gently that he would be escorted at once by the rural police...
+Nikolay Parfenovitch informed him gently that he would be escorted at once by the rural police officer, Mavriky Mavrikyevitch, who happened to be on the spot....
+"Stay," Mitya interrupted, suddenly, and impelled by uncontrollable feeling he pronounced, addressing...

 9. Dostoevsky.
 The Brothers Karamazov (English. Братья Карамазовы).
 Part III.
 Book IX.
 The Preliminary Investigation.
 Chapter 4.The Second Ordeal